gesiscss/SimulatingNormativeConflict/README.md

 **tmean** Only meaningful for t = "normal".
 Takes a single numeric value as input and specifies the mean of the normal distribution from which values for the parameter t are sampled.

 **tsd** Only meaningful for t = "normal".
 Takes a single numeric value as input and specifies the standard deviation of the normal distribution from which values for the parameter t are sampled.

+## Arguments for Graphics

+**majnormcolor** This parameter takes any valid color name in R as an input and visually identifies the group of nodes with the majnorm attribute.

+**minnormcolor** This parameter takes any valid color name in R as an input and visually identifies the group of nodes with the minnorm attribute.

+**majshape** This parameter specifies the shape of the nodes that are assigned to the majority group.
+Valid inputs are all shapes recognized by the vertex.shapes attribute in the plot() function of the igraph R package.

+**minshape** This parameter specifies the shape of the nodes that are assigned to the minority group.
+Valid inputs are all shapes recognized by the vertex.shapes attribute in the plot() function of the igraph R package.

+**CreatePlots** Takes TRUE or FALSE as input and specifies whether jpeg plots are created for each iteration of every network (not recommended for larger networks or large parameter spaces).

+**AnimatePlots** Takes "HTML" or "GIF" as input and specifies whether created jpeg plots should be combined into a GIF/HTML animation (see example - not recommended for larger networks or large parameter spaces).

 ## Arguments for Technical Settings